Mint Mobile vs. T-Mobile: Which is right for you?

 (Image credit: Samuel Contreras / Android Central)

-T-Mobile is one of the best wireless carriers in the U.S. and offers four plans starting on the low end with Base Essentials.
-This plan comes with 20GB of high-speed data which is slowed to 1.5Mbps if you use up your data.
-There's no hotspot data but you do get unlimited talk and text.
-The next plan up, Essentials, takes that data up to unlimited with 50GB of premium data.
-Hotspot data is included at 3G speeds.
+T-Mobile is one of the best wireless carriers in the U.S. and offers four plans starting on the low end with Essentials Savings.
+This plan is basically identical to the regular Essentials plan, except you'll save money by adding multiple lines.
+Both plans come with 50GB of high-speed data which is slowed to 1.5Mbps if you use up your data.
+Unlimited 3G hotspot data is included, plus you do get unlimited talk and text.

 The Magenta plan takes the premium data up to 100GB and adds in 5GB of high-speed hotspot data.
 If you bring two or more lines, you also get SD Netflix included.
 Magenta MAX upgrades the data to unlimited premium and comes with 40GB of hotspot data.
 Netflix is included with one line and is upgraded to HD with two or more lines.
 Both Magenta plans also have taxes and fees included so their pricing is a bit more straightforward.